dboulytchev/miniKanren-coq/README.md

 - OperationalSem.v -- operational semantics for the interleaving search
 - OpSemSoundness.v -- soundness of the interleaving search
 - OpSemCompleteness.v -- completeness of the interleaving search
-- OperationalSemSLD.v -- operational semantics for the SLD search (with cuts)
-- OpSemSLDSoundness.v -- soundness of the SLD search (with cuts)

 The folder 'extracted' contains reference interpreters: